omarreis/GBE3D/demos/SailboatDemo/README.md

 * Boat floats on waves and pitches to match directional derivative.
 * Objects parented to OceanSurface float on it and are moved with boatspeed (ex: boat wake, ships, land... ).
 * Sea surface implemented with a movable 3d texture.
-* A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks that might have occured by manipulating RotationAngles.
-Advice for 3d programmers: Never change all 3 dimensions (x,y,z) of a 3Dobject.RotationAngles.
+* A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks that might follow of manipulating .RotationAngle ( Never change all 3 dimensions (x,y,z) of a 3D_Object.RotationAngle ).
 * Rock with lighthouse (but no collision detection yet).
+The rock doesnt float, but it is moved by the OceanSurface.
-A few other floating objects.
+* A few other floating objects.
-* As the boat moves, it leaves a wake of floating bubbles.
+* As the boat moves, it leaves a wake of floating bubbles (circles).
 Random bubbles are recycled over time.
-* The main rectangle of sea surface (30x30) is surrounded by 4 other, less detailled, sea surface rectangles.
+* The main rectangle of sea surface (30x30) is surrounded by 4 other, less detailled, ocean surface rectangles.
 * Large textured TDisk underneath represents the sea horizon.
 * Large scale *terrain* object can be set with a grayscale bitmap ( a TGBEHeightmap ).
 * Scrollable listbox contains all app controls: camera, boat, waves and object groups ( click button at top-left to toggle controls)